 Yes.
 There is no risk or pain to mother or baby.
 The collection process occurs after your baby is born and the umbilical cord has been clamped and cut.
 It does not interfere with the delivery or care of your newborn.

-Yes, however MiracleCord recommends that you limit delayed umbilical cord clamping to a maximum time of 30-60 seconds after birth.
+Yes, however in order to achieve best results with cord blood banking, it is recommended that you ask your doctor/midwife to limit the delayed cord clamping to a maximum time of 30 seconds after birth.
 Learn more.

 Your MiracleCord StemCare® collection kit includes an FDA approved sterile cord blood collection bag that is safe for use in the sterile field, should you deliver by C-section.